-This week, we're focusing on the role of parental involvement in children's literacy.
-Today, tomorrow, and Friday, we will be presenting ideas for Family Literacy Workshop activities, taken from Family Literacy Workshops for Preschool through Grade 6: A Research Based Approach.
+Today, we're focusing on the role of parental involvement in children's literacy.
+This the first part in an on-going series (view Part II and Part III) that presents ideas for Family Literacy Workshop activities, taken from Family Literacy Workshops for Preschool through Grade 6: A Research Based Approach.

 The way that the activities in this book are structured is that each chapter in the book is devoted to a single-topic workshop and contains one in-workshop activity and four take-home activities.
 Examples of the workshop topics include "The Home-School Connection" (the one we'll be looking at this week), "Reading With Your Children," and "Helping with Homework."